Diraneh/Diraneh/README.md

 ### Bienvenu  👋

-- 🔭 I’m currently working on WordPress building page and build websit for a restaurant sushi pizza
+- 🔭 I’m currently working on :

-- 🌱 I’m currently learning building a plugin WordPress
+       🌱 building  Wordpress plugin connect with API

+       👯 building websit for a restaurant sushi pizza with MVC

 <!--